aryangehlot6656/VITyarthi-Project-Semester-1/README.md

 1. Install Python: Make sure Python 3.x is installed on your system.
 Download from: https://www.python.org/downloads/

-2. Clone or Download the Repository:   (paste repository link)
+2. Clone or Download the Repository:   https://github.com/aryangehlot6656/VITyarthi-Project-Semester-1.git

 3. Run the Python Script: Navigate to the project folder and run: Code.py